Jeff Barnett for Congress

 Under Republican leadership, our Nation tilted the economic playing field in favor of big banks – then took the referees off the field.
 Now we have the deepest recession in 75 years, mountains of debt, millions of lost jobs, and a housing crisis that is destroying tens of thousands of families.

-I was very happy to see comprehensive healthcare reform pass in late March.
-The only way I could have been prouder is if I had been in Congress to cast a "yea" vote myself.
 Healthcare costs are out of control.
 Thirty years ago, healthcare was 8½% of the American economy.
 Now it’s twice that -- 17%.
+Healthcare costs put American businesses at a disadvantage in our globally competitive economy.
 Where will it end?
 When healthcare costs 20% of the economy, or 25%?
-Even with these immense costs, tens of millions of our fellow citizens still can’t get healthcare.
-We needed comprehensive healthcare reform, and I am proud of those in Congress who championed this effort.
+Even with these immense costs, tens of millions of our fellow citizens still can’t get healthcare, and that hurts the families who do have insurance: when an uninsured person relies on the emergency room for primary care, we all pick up the tab.
+That's why I am glad that Congress passed health insurance reform this Spring.
+This isn't the solution to the problem, but it's a great first step.

-This bill addresses all of my top healthcare reform priorities:
+This bill addresses many of my top healthcare reform priorities:

 • Affordability: Make healthcare affordable for everyone.
 Small businesses and self-employed individuals should pay the same premiums per person as large corporations.
 This bill opens access to exchanges that will provide small businesses with access to healthcare plans that were not available in the past.